 - Campus Crime Statistics and Annual Security Report (Clery Act)

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1990 is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
-Compass College of Cinematic Arts therefore produces and distributes an Annual Security Report to members of the college community.
-A paper copy of this report is available upon request by calling (616) 988-1000.
+Compass College of Cinematic Arts therefore produces and distributes an Annual Security Report to all enrolled students and current employees each year by October 1.
+Upon request, the college will provide its annual security report to any prospective student or prospective employee.
+An electronic or

 Compass College of Cinematic Arts crime statistics, as reported to the U.S. Department of Education: Campus Safety and Security Data Analysis office can be viewed here.